 The final cut occurred a little while later, when Frank Bannister (played by Michael J. Fox) finds himself trapped between Dammers and the shotgun-toting Patricia.
 Moving out of the way of Patricia at the last second, Bannister narrowly

-and Dammers has his head blown off instead, as previously discussed.
+being shot and Dammers has his head blown off instead, as previously discussed.
 Ironically, had Peter Jackson removed this footage for a PG-13 rating, this scene would have escaped the BBFC's scissors, but instead cuts were duly ordered, with

 When FBI man is shot by Patricia, reduce sight of his exploding head to only three frames of blood expanding to fill screen, removing blowing apart of head with bits of flesh and gore flying off in all directions, which is excessive at '15'.